 Spring 2023 Friday Ecology Seminars

-Ecology Seminars hosted by the Kansas Biological Survey & Center for Ecological Research are held on most Fridays during the spring and fall semesters at 12:15 p.m.
+Ecology Seminars hosted by the Kansas Biological Survey & Center for Ecological Research are held on most Fridays during the spring and fall semesters at 12:15 p.m. in 130 Takeru Higuchi Hall on KU's West Campus (please note that KU parking permits are required).
 During the spring 2023 semester, all talks will be hybrid unless otherwise noted.
 Access to Zoom info is provided via two mailing lists:

 - The current "KBS" list (our research center's current and retired faculty scientists, researchers, staff and students); if you are on this list, you will receive an email reminder to your email ending in ku.edu.